ARM-software/arm-trusted-firmware/docs/user-guide.rst

    that is only required for the assertion and does not fit in the assertion itself.

+-  ``ENABLE_BACKTRACE``: This option controls whether to enables backtrace dumps or not.
+It is supported in both AArch64 and AArch32.
+However, in AArch32 the format of the frame records are not defined in the AAPCS and they are defined by the implementation.
+This implementation of backtrace only supports the format used by GCC when T32 interworking is disabled.
+For this reason enabling this option in AArch32 will force the compiler to only generate A32 code.
+This option is enabled by default only in AArch64 debug builds, but this behaviour can be overriden in each platform's Makefile or in the build command line.

 -  ``ENABLE_MPAM_FOR_LOWER_ELS``: Boolean option to enable lower ELs to use MPAM feature.
 MPAM is an optional Armv8.4 extension that enables various memory system components and resources to define partitions; software running at